Sydney’s vegan restaurant options are plentiful and growing in number, with a ton of new and classic options to satisfy your plant-based hankerings.

 There’s no doubt that the Australian cafe scene is one of the best in the world.
 Well, head chef and owner David Rigby (Bentley, Est.) and his cafe Oh My Days strongly carry on that tradition whilst carrying the plant-based torch.
 The diverse menu is chock-full of sustainably sourced ingredients, playing with breakfast classics and Mexican favourites, from burgers to jackfruit nachos and from the OG tempeh burrito to the "bacon" brekky roll.
 There are even zero butter croissants—that's right, vegan croissants—made with whole-wheat stone-ground flours bound to challenge any pastry purists.

 Funky Pies goes beyond offering plant-based delights in a quest to be eco-friendly.
-Alongside incredible and flavoursome pies, the Bondi shop sits inside a recycled interior fit-out, organic and biodegradable packaging and fair-trade coffee.
-As for their menu–that’s pretty damn good too.
-Made fresh daily, try the organic lentil, chickpea and coconut curry sauce pie, the "chilli-non-carne", the rustic bolognaise, or the spicy Thai pie.
-There’s also a full gluten-free range, including a GF apple pie sure to please any sweet tooth.
+Alongside incredible and flavoursome pies, the Bondi shop sits inside a recycled interior fit-out, with organic and biodegradable packaging and fair-trade coffee.
+As for their menu, that’s pretty damn good too.
+Made fresh daily, try the organic lentil, chickpea and coconut curry sauce pie, the "chilli-non-carne", the rustic bolognese, or the spicy Thai pie.
+There’s also a full gluten-free range, including an apple pie sure to please any sweet tooth.

-Located on level one of Bondi’s Pacific Building beside the entrance to QT hotel, Eden is a perfect spot for an all-out vegan feast.
+Located on level one of Bondi’s Pacific Building Eden is a perfect spot for an all-out vegan feast.
 With a former Alibi chef at the helm, the food here is as good-looking as it is packed with flavour.
-The menu spans everything from share plates (featuring a selection of plant-based cheeses and house ferments) and pizzas, to starters like salt n pepper "kalamari" and heartier feeds like "hemp mac n' cheese", or vegan chilli mex.
+The menu spans everything from share plates (featuring a selection of plant-based cheeses and house ferments) and pizzas to starters like salt and pepper "kalamari" and heartier feeds like hemp mac 'n' cheese, or vegan chilli.

 Let’s not beat around the bush.
 The “pulled pork” jackfruit burger from Soul Burger is legendary.
-It’s no wonder that within a few years, Soul Burger went from its single Randwick headquarters to multiple venues in the Inner West and Paramatta.
-Burger-lovers have no shortage of options thanks to a menu that covers everything from “fish” to falafel to Beyond Meats and Portuguese fried “chicken”.
+It’s no wonder that within a few years, Soul Burger went from its single Randwick headquarters to multiple venues in the Inner West plus Parramatta.
+Burger lovers have no shortage of options thanks to a menu that covers everything from “fish” to falafel to Beyond Meats and Portuguese fried “chicken”.

 Untied Rooftop Bar

 Vegan or not, Vandal recently landed on our list of Sydney’s best Mexican restaurants.
-An homage to the Latino food trucks of Los Angeles, the eatery walls are covered in street art, and the smells and flavours coming out of the kitchen are mouth-watering.
-Serving “inauthentic Mexican”, you can order jackfruit nachos, cheeseburger spring rolls with house-made "beef patty", wild mushroom quesadillas and all the vegan tacos your heart desires.
-Be sure to leave room for the range of frozen margaritas to cool down the spices.
+An homage to the Latino food trucks of Los Angeles, the eatery walls are covered in street art, and the flavours coming out of the kitchen are mouth-watering.
+Serving “inauthentic Mexican”, you can order jackfruit nachos, "cheese"burger spring rolls with house-made "beef patty", wild mushroom quesadillas and all the vegan tacos your heart desires.
+Be sure to leave room for the range of frozen margaritas to cool down the spice.

 Billing itself as “Australia’s first Indian vegan restaurant”, Green Mushroom is your next plant-based destination if you’re a fan of big flavours and spices.
-The Glebe Point Road spot is all about authenticity, family, ambience and hand-picked, organic vegetables from local vendors.
-Think tandoori tofu, veggie lamb Rogan josh, and navratan korma.
+The King Street spot is all about family, ambience and hand-picked, organic vegetables from local vendors.
+Think tandoori tofu, veggie lamb rogan josh, and navratan korma.

 Inspired by owner Sarah Shaweesh’s Palestinian heritage and the many countries she lived in before moving to Australia, Khamsa Cafe strives to progressively showcase Middle Eastern culture and share a plant-based philosophy.
-Originally running a catering company that sold vegan cakes, Shaweesh opened her vegan cafe in 2019.
-There you’ll find Turkish coffee, vegan shawarma, plenty of vegan sweet treats and the crowd favourite Jerusalem bowl, with cauliflower, quinoa, baba ghanoush and Fattoush salad.
+You’ll find Turkish coffee, vegan shawarma, plenty of vegan sweet treats and the crowd-favourite Jerusalem bowl, with cauliflower, quinoa, baba ghanoush and fattoush salad.

+We know, we know—we're sneaking a few non-restaurants in here.
+But Nutie is worth it!
 After building a pretty darn good reputation for slinging vegan and gluten-free sweets around Sydney markets for a few years, Nutie Donuts finally found a home on Balmain’s Beattie Street.
-Since then, they’ve opened up a second location in Surry Hills to deliver dietary-friendly goods to more of us.
-Amongst the dietary-friendly and naturally GF offerings are plenty of sweet-tooth pleasing vegan options, from outrageous cakes to doughnuts, muffins and rocky road.
-The Surry Hills store also offers a full brunch menu, including options like ‘the big vegan brekky’ and ‘superfood’ vegan smoothies.
+Amongst the dietary-friendly offerings are plenty of sweet-tooth-pleasing vegan options, from outrageous cakes to doughnuts, muffins and rocky road.

-We love a bit of yum cha-style eating around here, and as this list shows, we also love good vegan options.
+We love a bit of yum cha, and as this list shows, we also love good vegan options.
 Located in St Leonards with a vision for responsibly and compassionately looking to the future, family-owned Green Gourmet has been a Sydney favourite and a vegan haven since 1998.
-Pop in for the Asian banquets, BBQ "Not Pork" Love Buns, Shantung "Not Chicken", spinach and chia dumplings, or vegan cakes and pastries made in-house.
+Pop in for the Asian banquets, BBQ "Not Pork" Love Buns, shantung "Not Chicken", spinach and chia dumplings, or vegan cakes and pastries all made in-house.

 Coming Soon: Greens Super Market

-Greens Super Market is a massive new vegan complex opening in Sydney soon—is here to fill this vegan void in Sydney.
-Dreamt up by the team behind Vandal Taqueria, Greens will be located in Newtown, not far from the Inner West's now-famous "Vegan Mile", and the new hot-spot will feature a few vegan firsts for Australia.
+Greens Super Market is a massive new vegan complex opening in Sydney soon.
+Dreamt up by the team behind Vandal Taqueria, Greens will be located not far from the Inner West's now-famous "Vegan Mile", and the new hot spot will feature a few vegan firsts for Australia.
 Inside will be Australia's first fully-fledged plant-based supermarket, Australia's first plant-based sushi train, and Australia's first plant-based speakeasy teppanyaki bar.
 Rounding it all out will be a New York-style plant-based pasta bar.
 Yep, that's four vegan venues in one.
 Read more here.

 While you're here, check out our favourite vegetarian restaurants in Sydney.